com-480-data-visualization/com-480-naruto/README.md

 - The map provides spatial insights into key events in the series, such as battles and character birthplaces.

 #### Tools
-- Lectures and exercises on mapping
+- Lectures and exercises on maps

-- **Note**: Since our map is fictional, we cannot rely on public APIs with real-world geodata.
+**Note**: Since our map is fictional, we cannot rely on public APIs with real-world geodata.
 However, we aim to make the map highly interactive.

 #### Ideas
 - **Brushing**: Display the list of characters born in the selected village.